 As part of a volunteer program at a former corporate job, I was asked to share a story about a personal decision – big or small – that had changed my life in some way.
 The audience was a group of inner-city high school students and I tried to find something relatable, eventually going with deciding to take French as a foreign language in 7th grade.

 French, France, and Paris were always interests.
 Like any good Francophile, I listened to yé-yé and read Balzac for fun.
 “But this is strictly personal,” I thought.
-“Certainly not something that could lead to the kind of career I wanted.”
+“Certainly not something that could lead to the kind of career I want.”

-After landing an out-of-college job at a major PR firm in New York, I was certain I was on the #girlboss path, one I’d long dreamed of.
+After landing an out-of-college job at a major PR firm in New York, I was certain I was on the #girlboss path I’d long dreamed of.
 Except something was off.
 It took over a year to figure out what that was, but after freelancing for HiP Paris and being offered a job with Haven In, it was obvious: I missed Paris and wanted it to be more than a part-time area of interest.

 But one of the greatest feats of all has to be creating Content Coopérative, the communications agency I co-founded with the boyfriend-turned-business partner.
 Being an entrepreneur anywhere is trying.
 Doing so in France is even tougher.
 And doing it full-time from home with your significant other… Well, let’s just say we’re both pleasantly surprised this thing is working.
-But it’s more than that: the business is inherently French and American; our work straddles both of my homes and all of my interests.
+But it’s more than that… The business is inherently French and American; our work straddles both of my homes and all of my interests.
 It feels like a professional representation of this new Franco-American identity I love assuming.

 - Another expat recounts her experience learning the art of la bise.